Maintenance break in e-services on 21 May at 6–20 More information

 Kela pays the housing allowance to the household as a whole.
 Typically everyone sharing a home is part of the same household.
 This means that the amount of the housing allowance depends on the income of all household members.
 The exception to this are persons under 18, whose income is relevant to the housing allowance only if they are claiming the allowance by themselves or together with their spouse or partner.Read more

 Housing benefits are linked to gross income

 The amount of housing benefits is linked to gross household income.
+Gross income means income before deduction for taxes.
 The income is taken into account either as income received continuously or as an amount averaged over a certain period of time.
 An earnings deduction of EUR 300 is made for salary and self-employment income.
 This means that the income which is factored into the calculation of housing benefit is smaller than the actual income.Read more

 Type of home